jr0d/mercury/README.md

 **Mercury is a set of services, agents, and libraries designed for the purpose of managing datacenter hardware assets**

-Mercury is not 'cloud' software.
-However, it can be used to deploy clouds onto physical assets.
+* Mercury is not cloud software or an IaaS solution.
+Mercury is intended to extend the inventory and management capabilities of these higher level applications.

-Mercury is not configuration management.
+* Mercury is not configuration management.
 However, it's real time inventory databases can be used as back ends for many DevOPs workloads.

+* Mercury is the result of over 10 years of experience in the provisioning space at Rackspace, where we have built provisioning software for large, heterogeneous environments.

 At a high level, Mercury is a protocol for interacting with physical assets in a 'pre-provisioned' state.
 The code herein is an implementation of that protocol.

+## Design

 Mercury provides two core facilities, a hardware inventory and an abstraction API for firmware management, BMC configuration, RAID configuration, OS provisioning, and secure decommissioning.
 Mercury has been developed specifically